- Formulating a precise and focussed research question

 - Understanding different research designs

 - Identifying bias in published clinical trials

-Attend if: you need to be able to judge the quality of published health care research in order to make decisions about patient care or service development; you are carrying out a literature review or systematic review.
+- you need to be able to judge the quality of published health care research in order to make decisions about patient care or service development

 Previous experience required: the session works equally well as a refresher or introductory session on critical appraisal of quantitative research.